Bill Withers' songs captured the emotion of the human condition.

 Withers passed away on March 30 due to cardiac complications, at the age of 81.
 While we believe that all people will find new life after death, on earth Withers is immortalized by his timeless tunes, which have influenced much of the R&B genre and beyond.

-These three songs in particular capture the feelings of pain and loss, but Withers was also especially adept at creating songs of hope and love.
-“Lovely Day,” for example, is filled with the gentle contentment of a love that can turn a bad day into one of the best.
+These three songs in particular capture the feelings of pain and loss, but Withers was also especially adept at creating songs of hope and love. “” for example, is filled with the gentle contentment of a love that can turn a bad day into one of the best.
 The lyrics are thoughtful and intimate, and towards the end he sustains the line “lovely day” longer and with more breath support than any man has a right to:

 When the day that lies ahead of meSeems impossible to faceWhen someone else instead of meAlways seems to know the wayThen I look at youAnd the world’s all right with me